 So I cut off all her long, beautiful black hair.
 Instantly, a wave of relief swept over her, and she started to relax again.

-Over the next couple of weeks, Debora started talking about being a tomboy again.
+Over the next couple of weeks, she started talking about being a tomboy again.
 Later, she said that she might not be a tomboy, but she did feel more like a boy than a girl.

 We talked some more about how she has always loved action movies and horror movies and hated romance movies and “chick flicks”… how she feels about her body… how she feels about friendships, dating, and attraction to other teens.
 Lots and lots of talking.